Virginia State Route 401

 State Route 401 (SR 401) is a primary state highway in the U.S. state of Virginia.
-Known as Van Dorn Street, the state highway runs 2.61 mi from SR 613 at the south city limit of the independent city of Alexandria north to SR 420 within Alexandria.
+Known as Van Dorn Street (Lincolnia Road until 1953), the state highway runs 2.61 mi from SR 613 at the south city limit of the independent city of Alexandria north to SR 420 within Alexandria.

 Route description

 SR 401 begins at the south city limit of Alexandria, which is located on the north side of the underpass of CSX's RF&P Subdivision.
 Van Dorn Street continues south as SR 613 into Fairfax County toward its interchange with Interstate 95 (I-95)/I-495 (Capital Beltway) and Franconia.
 SR 401, which heads north as a four-lane divided highway, has an intersection with Eisenhower Avenue, an east–west arterial through the industrial southern edge of Alexandria, and has a trumpet interchange with a connector to Eisenhower Avenue and the Van Dorn Street station on the Washington Metro's Blue Line.
 There is no ramp from the connector to northbound SR 401.
 The state highway crosses over Norfolk Southern Railway's Washington District and Backlick Run and intersects Edsall Road.

 SR 401 continues through a partial cloverleaf interchange with SR 236 (Duke Street) adjacent to now-demolished Landmark Mall.
 North of SR 236, the state highway becomes an undivided highway, crosses Holmes Run, and begins to closely parallel I-395 (Henry G. Shirley Memorial Highway).
 SR 401 continues northeast to a point within SR 420's (Seminary Road) overpass of the highway and the latter highway's three-level diamond interchange with I-395.
 Van Dorn Street continues northeast as an unnumbered street to its end at SR 7 on the boundary between Alexandria and Arlington.
 Access from Van Dorn Street to SR 420 is provided by a pair of intersections with Kenmore Avenue that lead to a pair of right-in/right-out intersections with the overpassing highway.